-Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!
+These yummy dehydrated chicken treats for dogs are one of the easiest ways to show your dog you love them and save money, too!
+Includes both dehydrator and oven directions!

-This easy chicken jerky treat for dogs will make you feel better about what you're offering your fur babies.
-And it will make your fur babies extremely happy that you're doing it for them!
+This easy chicken jerky dog treat will make you feel better about what you’re offering your fur babies.
+And it will make your fur babies extremely happy that you’re doing it for them!

 ► Tip - before you get started, you can freeze your chicken breast or tenders for an hour or so to make slicing easier.